Course Catalog

 5 units

 Further development of intermediate-level oral and written skills through study of vocabulary and structures.
 Students also read and discuss a French or Francophone play.
-(Formerly Intermediate French.)
-Prerequisite(s): course 4 or placement by interview.
-(General Education Code(s): CC, IH.)
+Prerequisite(s): FREN 4 or placement by assessment.
+(General Education Code(s): CC.)

 FREN 6